 Results Of Total Hip Replacement

-Hip replacements are now expected to last at least 15 years if there are no complications.
+Hip replacements are now expected to last at least 15 years if there are no complications and recent research shows that many may last up to 25 years.
 People have reported good functional outcomes up to and beyond 16 years since their replacement.

 Survival rates at ten years are over 90% in most studies of well-researched systems such as the Exeter hip, meaning the hip replacement remains in place without significant problems.